Skip to content Skip to sidebar Skip to footer

 Because of its proximity to Delhi, the park is frequently included in short wildlife trips and weekend travel itineraries across North India.

-Best Safari Zones in Jim Corbett in March
+Best Safari Zones in Jim Corbett: April–June 2026

 Jim Corbett National Park has multiple safari zones, each offering different landscapes and wildlife experiences.
 The zones below are among the most popular for a Jim Corbett safari in March 2026.